d5/tengo/docs/tutorial.md

 }()
 ```

-In Tengo, there's no declarations.
+Unlike Go, there's no declarations in Tengo.
 Everything is assignment.

 ```golang
 var a                  // compile error func b { /*....*/ }    // compile error
 ```

+Also there's no pointers in Tengo.

 ## Type Coercion